Plan B (charity)

+Plan B funded the Pro-Palestine marches in Britain in 2025.The marches were organised by Defend our Juries, who are funded by climate change charity Plan B earth.

+Tim Crosland

 Plan B's director is Tim Crosland, a lawyer who was formerly deputy director of the UK's National Crime Agency, and who now supports Extinction Rebellion.

 Cases

 Plan B had earlier, in 2017, begun an action to force the UK government to adopt a net zero greenhouse gas target, a case that was supported by Professor David King, a former Chief Scientific Adviser to the UK government.
 In 2019, the government amended the Climate Change Act 2008 to set a net zero target in 2050.